Copyright © 2006-2010 Davor Ocelic

 For an authoritative OpenLDAP book, see Gerald Carter's

-LDAP System Administration by O'Reilly.
+LDAP System Administration

 On all GNU/Linux-based platforms, NSS is available for network data